RatulHasan/wp-playwright/README.md

 ## Installation process:

+## ⚠️️ Attention ⚠️

+Currently don't install, download this from [github](https://github.com/RatulHasan/play-wordpress-wright), then copy and paste the swapEnvironment.js and swapBackEnvironment.js in your plugin directory.

 Copy your `wp-config.php` file and place it in your plugin root directory like `akismet/` and rename it with `playwright-wp-config.php`.

 Add these line in `playwright-wp-config.php`